Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: INTRODUCTION

+For this, by departing from traditional literature on multipartite entangled states (mainly concerning the analysis of their properties such as the amount of entanglement \cite{HeiDurEis-06,KruAndDur-04,ClaPer-24} and the \textit{pairability} \cite{BraShaSze-22,HahPapEis-19,MorDur-23,CauClaMha-24}) we are motivated to provide the community with an operational and easy-to-use guide to fully leverage and manipulate the artificial topology enabled by multipartite entangled states.
+Indeed, as recently highlighted in \cite{CacIllCal-23}, providing the aforementioned hands-on guide is preliminary and pivotal for facilitating the design of communication protocols, able to effectively exploit entanglement and its unprecedented peculiarities.
+As a consequence, our overall objective is to engineer the connectivity in large-scale quantum networks towards envisioned applications characterized by variable traffic demands \cite{WanRahRui-24}.

-Thus, we consider the interconnection of different Quantum Local Area Networks (QLANs) as building-block of the Quantum Internet, as depicted in Fig.~\ref{fig:01}, and we engineer multipartite entangled states distributed in each QLAN.
-The aim is to obtain an inter-QLAN artificial topology, where multiple artificial links among remote nodes are dynamically generated according to the traffic demands, overcoming so the constrained imposed by the physical topology.
+In light of the above motivations, in this paper we consider the interconnection of different Quantum Local Area Networks (QLANs) as building-block of the Quantum Internet, as depicted in Fig.~\ref{fig:01}, and we engineer multipartite entangled states distributed across the QLANs.
+The aim is to obtain an inter-QLAN artificial topology, where multiple artificial links among remote nodes are dynamically generated according to the traffic demands, overcoming so the constraints imposed by the physical topology.
 Remarkably, we show that multiple artificial links can be dynamically obtained among remote nodes belonging to different QLANs, by means of local operations only, i.e., via free operations from a quantum communication perspective.

-Departing from traditional literature on multipartite entanglement -- concerning, as instance, the analysis of their quantum properties such as their amount of entanglement \cite{HeiDurEis-06,KruAndDur-04,Claudet-24} and their \textit{pairability} \cite{BraShaSze-22,HahPapEis-19,MorDur-23,CauClaMha-24} -- our contribution aims at providing the network engineering community with a hands-on guideline towards the concept of artificial topology and artificial neighborhood.

-\subsection{Related work}
+This enriches the quantum network functioning with adaptability and flexibility, while maintaining ``low-cost'' requirements, by avoiding to deploy additional physical connections.
+Specifically, our main contributions can be summarized as follows.

+\begin{itemize} \item[-] We discuss how to build an artificial topology that matches the underlying physical topology, and that can be used as resource for connectivity between different Quantum Local Area Networks. \item[-] We provide an easy-to-use guide for artificial topology manipulations with the tools of graph theory. \item[-] We engineer the artificial topology to enable several inter-QLAN artificial topologies, where multiple artificial links among remote nodes are \textit{dynamically generated according to the traffic demands}.
+These topologies include: \textit{peer-to-peer} (hierarchical and pure), \textit{role delegation} (type I and type II), \textit{clients hand-over}, and \textit{extranet}. \item[-] We achieve the above inter-QLAN artificial topologies while overcoming the constraints imposed by the physical topology \textit{using only local operations}, which represent free operations from a quantum communication perspective. \end{itemize}

+We kindly refer the reader to App.~\ref{app:0} for an illustrated guideline on our main contributions.

+\subsection{RELATED WORK}